RobertASmith/parkrun_temporal_23/README.md

 3. Open parkrun_temporal_23.Rproj in R studio

 **Replication**
-There are two R scripts, `clean_parkrun_data.R` and `time_series.R`.
+There are two main R scripts, `clean_parkrun_data.R` and `time_series.R`.
    * Clean_parkrun_data.R cleans raw data files, outputs datasets ready for analysis.
 This has been run already and aggregated data has been uploaded to the repository.
 This is just for reference as unaggregated data is not publicly available.
    * time_series.R: runs descriptive and statistical analyses.
 This script can be run to replicate the analysis.
-The script requires two datasets which are included in their correct locations in the repository:
+The script requires two datasets which are included in their correct locations in the repository and glm functions which are in the `R` folder:
        - [IMD_data_2019.csv](/data/raw): CSV from Indices of Deprivation report 2019, [(UK government,2019)](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) available in line with an [open government licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/);
        - [dt_finisher_ts.rds](/data/clean): aggregated data detailing number of finishers each week by IMD and number of events held each week.
 Shared with permission from parkrun UK.